-Based on advice from the Ontario Immunization Advisory Committee, and in alignment with NACI, the Ministry of Health has issued a preferential recommendation for the use of Pfizer-BioNTech COVID-19 vaccine for individuals age 5 - 29.
-This recommendation stems from an observed increase in the number of reports in Ontario of myocarditis/pericarditis following vaccination with Moderna relative to Pfizer-BioNTech in the 18-29 year old age group, particularly among males.
+Based on advice from the Ontario Immunization Advisory Committee , and in alignment with NACI, the Ministry of Health has issued a preferential recommendation for the use of Pfizer-BioNTech COVID-19 vaccine for individuals age 5 - 29 years of age if receiving a primary series dose, or 5 - 17 years of age if receiving a booster dose.
+This recommendation stems from an observed increase in the number of reports in Ontario of myocarditis/pericarditis following vaccination with Moderna relative to Pfizer-BioNTech in children, adolescents and young adults, particularly among males.
 Although risk of myocarditis/pericarditis with the Moderna (50 mcg) vaccine in children 6 to 11 years of age is unknown, with a primary series in adolescents and young adults the rare risk of myocarditis/pericarditis with Moderna (100 mcg) was higher than with Pfizer-BioNTech (30 mcg).
+See COVID-19 Vaccine Guidance for more details on administering to special populations.

-Note: While individuals age 6 to 29 are eligible to receive the Moderna COVID-19 vaccine, Ontario recommends using the Pfizer-BioNTech vaccine (Pediatric or 12+ formulation according to age) for ages 5 - 29.
-Informed consent is required for those age 6 to 29 who wish to receive the Moderna vaccine, as it is whenever a pharmacy administers a vaccine.
+Note: Informed consent is required for those age 5 to 29 who wish to receive the Moderna vaccine, as it is whenever a pharmacy administers a vaccine.